jeanwsr/mokit-doc-mdbook/src/chap2-5.md

 ### Setup Gaussian and PySCF

 Usually there are no special requirements on setup.
-Read [Section 2.3.6](./chap2-3.md#236-notes-on-quantum-chemistry-packages) and [FAQs](./chap_appdx.md#a1-frequently-asked-questions-faq) if you have trouble calling them with MOKIT.
+Read [Section 2.3.7](./chap2-3.md#237-notes-on-quantum-chemistry-packages) and [FAQs](./chap_appdx.md#a1-frequently-asked-questions-faq) if you have trouble installing them or calling them with MOKIT.

+If you have not installed PySCF, the recommended way is to run `pip install pyscf` in the environment in which MOKIT is installed.

 ### Modify and Setup GAMESS

 Note that the original GAMESS code can only deal with GVB <=12 pairs.
 But nowadays we can do hundreds of pairs.
 It is required by MOKIT to modify GAMESS to go beyond 12 pairs.
 See instructions in [Section 4.4.10](./chap4-4.md#4410-gvb_prog).

+Also, you need to set the environment variables as mentioned in [Section 2.3.4](./chap2-3.md#234-environment-variables).

 ## Additional requirements for using specific methods